 In addition, the Company's sales are driven by consumer buying habits in the markets its customers serve.
-Recently, the Company has seen net organic sales growth driven by the consumers' desire for recyclable, fiber-based packaging solutions.
+Since 2019, the Company has reported net organic sales growth supported by its introduction of new packaging products to meet the consumers' desire for recyclable, fiber-based packaging solutions.
 Changes in consumer dietary habits and preferences, increases in the costs of living, unemployment rates, access to credit markets, as well as other macroeconomic factors, may negatively affect consumer spending behavior.
-New product introductions and promotional activity by the Company's customers and the Company's introduction of new packaging products also impact its sales.
+New product introductions and promotional activity by the Company's customers can also impact its sales.

 Debt Obligations.
-The Company had an aggregate principal amount of \$5,548 million of outstanding debt obligations as of March 31, 2023.
+The Company had an aggregate principal amount of \$5,535 million of outstanding debt obligations as of June 30, 2023.
 This debt has consequences for the Company, as it requires a portion of cash flow from operations to be used for the payment of principal and interest, exposes the Company to the risk of increased interest rates and may restrict the Company's ability to obtain additional financing.
 The Covenants in the Company's Fourth Amended and Restated Credit Agreement (as amended, the "Current Credit Agreement") and the indentures governing the 0.821% Senior Notes due 2024, 4.125% Senior Notes due 2024, 1.512% Senior Notes due 2026, 4.75% Senior Notes due 2029, 3.50% Senior Notes due 2029, 2.625% Senior Notes due 2029 and 3.75% Senior Notes due 2030 (the "Indentures") may, among other things, restrict the ability of the Company to dispose of assets, incur guarantee obligations, prepay other indebtedness, repurchase stock, pay dividends, make other restricted payments and make acquisitions or other investments.
 The Current Credit Agreement also requires compliance with a maximum consolidated leverage ratio and a minimum consolidated interest coverage ratio.
 The Company's ability to comply in future periods with the financial covenants will depend on its ongoing financial and operating performance, which in turn will be subject to many other factors, many of which are beyond the Company's control.
-See "Covenant Restrictions" in "Financial Condition, Liquidity and Capital Resources" for additional information regarding the Company's debt obligations.
+See "Covenant Restrictions" in "Financial Condition, Liquidity and Capital Resources" for